 In 2013, within the scope of the Institutional Strategy, the Eleonore Trefftz Programme for Visiting Women Professors was launched at TU Dresden.
 The programme allows for temporary appointments of Visiting Women Professors in the areas of teaching and research, especially in faculties with a low percentage of women.
-Since it was launched, the programme has brought 29 women professors from different disciplines to TU Dresden from Germany and abroad.
-Following their time at TU Dresden, two of the former Visiting Women Professors have applied for and been offered a professorship that they accepted.
+Since it was launched, the programme has brought 21 women Professors from different disciplines to TU Dresden from Germany and abroad.
+Following their time at TU Dresden, two of the former visiting women Professors have applied for and been offered a new position that they accepted.